VicHealth is investing more than $3 million to change cultures of risky drinking in Victoria.

 First year university students.

-This project is grounded by formative research to inform tailored messaging in a mobile phone intervention for drinking in young people (MIDY), a promotional campaign to recruit students to MIDY and co-review of alcohol policies for first year university students living on campus in selected Victorian student residences.
+This project was grounded by formative research to inform tailored messaging in a mobile phone intervention for drinking in young people (MIDY), a promotional campaign to recruit students to MIDY and co-review of alcohol policies for first year university students living on campus in selected Victorian student residences.

 Rethink the drink – Victorian AIDS Council